ahmedmagds/WhatsGNU/README.md

                         a txt file of ortholog group names from one of the WhatsGNU reports for heatmap -q FASTA, --fasta FASTA
-                        a FASTA file of sequences for the genes of interest for heatmap or metadata barplot -op, --output_blastp  get the output report of blastp run, it has to be used with -q
+                        a FASTA file of sequences for the proteins of interest for heatmap or metadata barplot -op, --output_blastp  get the output report of blastp run, it has to be used with -q